Rank–size distribution

 Rank–size distribution of the population of countries follows a stretched exponential distribution except in the cases of the two "Kings": China and India.

 Rank–size distribution is the distribution of size by rank, in decreasing order of size.
 For example, if a data set consists of items of sizes 5, 100, 5, and 8, the rank-size distribution is 100, 8, 5, 5 (ranks 1 through 4).
 This is also known as the rank–frequency distribution, when the source data are from a frequency distribution.
-These are particularly of interest when the data vary significantly in scales, such as city size or word frequency.
+These are particularly of interest when the data vary significantly in scale, such as city size or word frequency.
 These distributions frequently follow a power law distribution, or less well-known ones such as a stretched exponential function or parabolic fractal distribution, at least approximately for certain ranges of ranks; see below.

 A rank-size distribution is not a probability distribution or cumulative distribution function.
 Rather, it is a discrete form of a quantile function (inverse cumulative distribution) in reverse order, giving the size of the element at a given rank.